-The Power Art Gallery, located in the Power Art Center, is dedicated to exhibition of the work of William Paterson University's art majors.
-Thematic exhibits include studio concentrations such as painting, sculpture, printmaking, photography, electronic media, and graphic design.
+The Power Art Gallery, located in the studio arts building on Power Avenue, is dedicated to the exhibition of work of William Paterson University's art majors.
+Faculty and students curate thematic exhibits, which feature painting, sculpture, printmaking, photography, new media, textiles, and graphic design.